revolut-mobile/revolut-payments-android/README.md

     </intent-filter>
 </activity>
 ```

-If this value is not provided, the customer will continue on the Revolut app and will need to return to your app.
+If this value is not provided, the customer will continue on the Revolut app and will need to return
-If your app does not support universal links, providing the `returnUrl` will trigger the browser to attempt to open the link
+to your app.
+If your app does not support universal links, providing the `returnUrl` will trigger
+the browser to attempt to open the link

+3. `merchantPublicKey` : a public key for your merchant account from Revolut console

-3. Now you can integrate the `RevolutPayButton` into your layout.
-It can be done both by including it into you `.xml` file, or by creating it via `RevolutPay.provideButton()`.
+Now you can integrate the `RevolutPayButton` into your layout.
+It can be done both by including it
+into you `.xml` file, or by creating it using `RevolutPayments.revolutPay.provideButton()`.

 **NOTE**

-Since the SDK provides a method for polling the state of the order from BE, you need to make sure that the internet permission is added for your app.
-If it isn't, please add the following line to the manifest:
+Since the SDK relies on the internet connection in order to process your order, you need to make
+sure that the internet permission is added for your app.
+If it isn't, please add the following line
+to the manifest:

 ```
 <uses-permission android:name="android.permission.INTERNET" />
 ```

+Also please note that if your app targets Android 11 (API level 30) or higher and you would like to
+check if the Revolut retail app is installed before showing the Revolut Pay button, then you'll need
-Also please note that if your app targets Android 11 (API level 30) or higher then you'll need to add the following code to your manifest in order to allow the SDK to check for the presence of the Revolut app on your client's device:
+to add the following code to your manifest in order to allow the SDK to check for the presence of
+the Revolut app on your client's device:

 ```
 <queries>